DFKI-SignLanguage/VideoProcessingTools/README.md

                         the whole video.
 The rectangle must hold the same proportions of the original video (e.g.: 4:3, 16:9).
-                        Output has the format: { "x": int, "y": int, "width": int, "height": int}
+                        Output has the format: { "x": int, "y": int, "width": int, "height": int}.
   --outvideo OUTVIDEO   Path for an (optional) videofile showing the original
+                        videoand an overlay of the region selected as bounds.
+  --head-focus          Before trying to recognize the face, try to recognize
-                        videoand an overlay of the region selected as bounds --skip-focus          Skip the body localisation phase.
-Useful when the face is already big enough and no body is really visible.
+                        the head zone of a full body.
+Useful when the face is too small but the body is visible.
+However, body recognition is much slower.
 ```

 ### Crop Video